 For most clients they will not be necessary to use unless:

 there are are outstanding deposits/lodgements at year end that you want recorded in the general ledger account for that bank, or...

 the client makes deposits (of cash/cheques received) using a deposit/lodgement book that they keep chronological records for (similar to a cheque book but for receipts lodged physically in the bank).

-For some clients (or regions) deposit/lodgement books may be totally alien, but we provide this full functionality so it's available for those it applies to.
+For some clients (or regions) deposit/lodgement books may be entirely unfamiliar, but we provide this full functionality just so it is available for those it applies to.